apache/tvm/docs/dev/virtual_machine.rst

 Dispatch Loop
 ~~~~~~~~~~~~~
 A critical piece of a VM is the dispatch loop.
-The dispatch loop usually dominates the execution time of a virtual machine, but we have experimentally found this not to be the case for Relay.
-We have just implemented a simple `switch`/`goto` dispatch loop which dispatches based on instruction op code.
+The dispatch loop usually dominates the execution time of a
+virtual machine, but we have experimentally found this not to be the case for Relay.
+We have just implemented
+a simple `switch`/`goto` dispatch loop which dispatches based on instruction op code.

 This loop is implemented by `VirtualMachine::Run()`.

-It is my belief that this code is not as important to end-to-end performance as allocation,
-and memory reuse.

 VM Compiler
 ~~~~~~~~~~~